The calculator

 How does the xcel rebate eligibility checker work?

-The checker matches your selected services and qualifying conditions against the alive 2026 Xcel rebate programs documented in our editorial team's May 2026 verification of the Xcel program pages.
+The checker matches your selected services and qualifying conditions against the alive 2026 Xcel rebate programs documented in our editorial team's June 2026 verification of the Xcel program pages.
 Estimated rebate amounts are conservative ranges; actual payouts depend on the specific scope, R-value targets met, and program funding levels at the time of project completion.
+Xcel issues rebates as checks after application — budget for the full invoice up front.

-Calibrated against the Xcel Insulation and Air Sealing program documentation as of May 2026.
-Re-verify with your Trades Ally contractor before scoping a project.
+Calibrated against the Xcel Insulation and Air Sealing program documentation as of June 2026.
+Re-verify with your participating contractor before scoping a project.

 According to the Colorado Energy Office, “Colorado's Home Electrification and Appliance Rebate (HEAR) Single-Family Program closed for the Front Range on April 28, 2026, with Xcel Energy programs continuing as the primary residential rebate stack.”